Skallaturi/hephaistos-importer/README.md

 # Hephaistos Importer for Obsidian.md

+For Game Masters of the Starfinder RPG.

-A work-in-progress plugin for [Obsidian](https://obsidian.md) allowing for import of characters from [Hephaistos](https://hephaistos.online).
+A plugin for [Obsidian](https://obsidian.md) allowing for import of characters from [Hephaistos](https://hephaistos.online).

 It is completely unaffiliated with either program and all thanks go to the dedicated programmers of those.